Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 “The Climbing Hangar, Plymouth is an extraordinarily spacious dedicated bouldering centre with many nooks and crannies to explore!
 With problems set to suit and challenge climbers of all abilities, we have created an extremely inclusive and welcoming atmosphere.
 Our focus is on creating a community feel with a cosy cafe, bodacious boulder and sumptuous studio space, giving everyone a plethora of opportunities to meet new people and have a great time!”

-RockBurn Bridport is a small yet continually expanding centre in the south-west of Dorset.
+RockBurn Bridport is a small yet continually expanding bouldering wall in the south-west of Dorset.
 With a dedicated bouldering arena, as well as taster sessions and group classes that run through the week, what really sticks out about this gym is the grassroots and community feel of the venue.
 The venue actively welcomes families, and has provisions for school visits and Duke of Edinburgh courses, therefore opening up bouldering to locals and youngsters in the immediate vicinity.

 The team reflects this community feel, comprised of a tightly knit group: Will Martin the Managing Director and brains behind the whole project; Kevin Long, head coach and route setter; and Hannah Whaley, who runs sessions including Rockburn’s ladies night on Friday evenings, in addition to setting routes for the centre.